Introduction to Mathematical Logic and its Principles

 • Reasoning: Use of rules to establish conclusions from premises.

-• Formal logic: System of statements and rules of deduction.
+• Formal logic: System of statements and deduction rules.

-• Material logic: Analysis of truths and falsehoods in relation to the content of statements.
+• Material logic: Analysis of truths and falsehoods related to the content of statements.

 • Formal demonstrations: Rigorous proofs based on axioms and theorems.